-The Director reports to the assigned Program Director.
+The Director reports to their assigned Program Director.
 The Director resides on campus throughout the entirety of the program.

-- A minimum of three years administrative or supervisory experience in an educational institution; seasonal recreational or academic residential program
+- A minimum of three years of administrative or supervisory experience in an educational institution; seasonal recreational, academic program, or residential program

-- A degree or specialization in public administration, business or education
+- Experience in or a degree in public administration, business, and/or education

 - Knowledge of financial record-keeping

 - Certified in First Aid/CPR.
 Advanced First Aid or RTE is required for campuses located in New York State.
 If not certified at time of hire, must be willing to get certified prior to start of program.

-- Adheres to policies and procedures as outlined in the SIG Residential Administrator's manual, the SIG Finance Manual, the SIG Residential Employee Guidebook, and the SIG code of professional conduct.
+- Adheres to policies and procedures as outlined in the SIG Residential Administrator's manual, the SIG Finance Manual, the SIG Residential Employee Guidebook, and the SIG Staff Code of Professional Conduct.